HarrisOik/IoT-SmartParking/Documentation/HTTP-Server.md

 | {{URL}}/api/v1/spots/:name       | DELETE      | 200        | 404        | 500      |
 | {{URL}}/api/v1/tickets/          | POST        | 201        | null       | 500      |
 | {{URL}}/api/v1/tickets/:ticket   | GET         | 200        | 404        | 500      |

+[^1]: You can hard-code the URL inside of the app.js replacing the MONGO_URI variable, although it is not recommended.